jpin730/next-any-shop/README.md

 # Next Any Shop

 This app emulates an e-commerce.
-It implements Material UI.
+It implements Material UI and uses Next.js Pages Router with API Routes as backend, cookies handling, JWT authentication.

 ## Usage